One Per Desk: Software

+The OPD was intended for non-technical users carrying out business tasks; it was not a general-purpose computer.
+The core software was provided by ICL in read-only memory (ROM), and additional software packages could be accessed by plugging in "capsules" (a PROM chip on a small printed circuit board); there were options for two, four or six capsule slots.

 The system firmware (BFS or "Basic Functional Software") was unrelated to the QL's Qdos operating system, although a subset of SuperBASIC was provided on Microdrive cartridge.
-The BFS provided application-switching, voice/data call management, call answering, phone number directories, viewdata terminal emulation and a simple calculator.
+The BFS provided application-switching, voice/data call management, call answering, phone number directories, Viewdata terminal emulation and a simple calculator.

 The Psion applications suite bundled with the QL was also ported to the OPD as Xchange and was available as an optional ROM pack, priced at £130.

-Other optional application software available on ROM included various terminal emulators such as Satellite Computing's ICL7561 emulator, plus their Action Diary and Presentation Software, address book, and inter-OPD communications utilities.
+Other optional application software available on ROM included various terminal emulators such as Satellite Computing's ICL7561 emulator, plus their Action Diary and presentation software, address book, and inter-OPD communications utilities.

-An ICL supplied application was used to synchronise a national bingo game across hundreds of bingo halls in the UK.
+An ICL-supplied application was used to synchronise a national bingo game across hundreds of bingo halls in the UK.
 The integral V.23 dialup modem was used to provide remote communications to the central server.

-Several UK ICL Mainframe (Series 39) customers, in Local Government and Ministry of Defence sectors, used statistics applications on OPD systems to view graphical representations of mainframe reports.
-Once again, the integral V.23 modem was used to download from the mainframe.
+Several of ICL's mainframe (Series 39) customers in the UK, in local government and Ministry of Defence sectors, used statistics applications on OPD systems to view graphical representations of mainframe reports.
+Here too, the integral V.23 modem was used to download data from the mainframe.

+Marketing

+Initial orders were worth £4.5 million (for 1500 units) from British Telecom and £8 million from Telecom Australia, with ICL focusing on telecommunications providers as the means to reach small- and medium-sized businesses.
+Sales of the OPD worth $42 million were reportedly made by ICL within the first nine months of the product becoming available, largely involving contracts with British Telecom and the telecommunications authorities of Australia, Hong Kong and New Zealand.